brettkromkamp/awesome-knowledge-management/README.md

 * [IdeaFlow](https://www.ideaflow.io/) is a human-AI hybrid platform to augment the collective intelligence of groups
 * [Topincs](https://www.topincs.com/tour) is a topic maps-based 4GL platform for online systems
 * [Org-roam](https://github.com/org-roam/org-roam) is a Roam replica built on top of the all-powerful [Org-mode](https://orgmode.org/) for Emacs
+* [Graph Commons](https://graphcommons.com/) is a tool that allows you to transform your data into interactive maps and untangle complex relations that impact you and your communities

 ### Libraries